divanov11/mumbleapi/README.md

 # Create a user with manage.py
 python manage.py createsuperuser
 ```
-Load test data to your databsae
+Load test data to your database

 ```bash